raygun101/MarkupKit/README.md

 See _LMCollectionView.h_ for more information.

 ### LMCollectionViewCell
-Like `LMTableViewCell`, `LMCollectionViewCell` supports the declaration of custom cell content.
+Like `LMTableViewCell`, `LMCollectionViewCell` supports the declaration of custom collection view cell content.
 It extends `UICollectionViewCell` and automatically applies constraints to its content to enable self-sizing behavior.

 By overriding `initWithFrame:` and specifying the cell view as the document owner, callers can create custom collection view cells whose content is expressed in markup: